-- Exploratory, Improvement or Supplemental Learn about the big picture of agriculture and its many related careers. - Research Conduct research and analyze information to discover new knowledge. - Entrepreneurship Plan and operate an agriculture-related business. - Placement Work for a business or individual, either for pay or for the experience.
+- Exploratory, Improvement or Supplemental Designed to help students become literate in agriculture and/or become aware of possible careers in the AFNR career cluster. - Research Conduct research and analyze information to discover new knowledge. - Entrepreneurship Plan and operate an agriculture-related business. - Placement Work for a business or individual, either for pay or for the experience.
 Includes directed school laboratory placement.